showmic09/user-school-2022/README.md

 docker run --rm -it -p 8000:8000 -v  ${PWD}:/docs ghcr.io/afritzler/mkdocs-material
 ```

-# Adding a Documentation to the Website
+# Adding Documentation to the Website

 ## Adding in the Documentation